SVAI/BMN/README.md

 Annotating patient's mutations using ANNOVAR software.

-## Identifying genes disregulated in schwannoma
+## Identifying genes dysregulated in schwannoma

-Find the mutated genes that overlap with 1732 genes reported up/down regulated in a gene expressions study by Nielsen et al. https://www.ncbi.nlm.nih.gov/pubmed/11965276.
+Find the mutated genes that overlap with 1732 genes reported as up/down-regulated in a gene expression study by Nielsen et al. https://www.ncbi.nlm.nih.gov/pubmed/11965276.

 ## Lit review